Quasinormal bulk-edge characters of gravitons in Nariai geometry: One-loop determinant of a scalar on

 \section{One-loop determinant of a scalar on $S^2\times S^2$}

-In this section, we focus in evaluating one-loop determinant of a scalar using the heat-kernel approach.
+As a warm-up, we begin by evaluating the one-loop determinant of a scalar field on $S^2\times S^2$ using the heat-kernel approach.
 We will follow closely \cite{Anninos:2020hfj} to obtain an integral representation of the kernel.
-Finally, we will match the one-loop determinant of a massless scalar with the quasinormal bulk partition function.
+Finally, we will match the one-loop determinant of a massless scalar with the quasinormal bulk partition function, presented in \ref{app2}.

 The one-loop partition function of a minimally coupled free massless scalar field on $S^2\times S^2$ is given by